hainegroup/Poseidon-share/README.md

 # Poseidon-share
 This is a repository to share notebooks, documents, code, etc, regarding the [Poseidon](https://www.poseidon-ocean.net/) project.
-Run these notebooks on [SciServer](https://sciserver.org/) using the Oceanography image.

 `Gallery` contains notebooks to make cool figures using SciServer, OceanSpy, and Poseidon project datasets.
 For high-resolution results, change the parameters from "test" to "production" values and prepare to wait.